Showing posts with label phone. Show all posts

 If you are going to have just one of the systems, I would use the GMRS radio.
 This works for much longer distances which you will need off-road.
 When you space out to keep out of each others dust, and you begin to worry someone behind needs, help, you can always just call them and check in.

 One downside of the radio is that others may use the channel you are on.
 Your group will all need to switch channels to find a clear one, which can be a moving target.
 Since it is analog communication you also get background noise and poor reception at times.
+Also you need to use a push-to-talk button of some sort.
+Using the one on the radio while riding won't work out.
+Most GMRS radios are compatible with wired remote PTT buttons.
+I use the BTECH GMRS-PRO since it can use a Bluetooth PTT button.

 Wednesday, January 1, 2020